transloadit/uppy/.github/CONTRIBUTING.md

 ```

 We are using [Corepack][] to manage version of [Yarn][].
 Corepack comes pre-installed with Node.js >=16.x, or can be installed through `npm`.
 You can run `corepack enable` to install a `yarn` executable in your `$PATH`, or prefix all yarn commands with `corepack yarn`.
+Please note that sudo may be required to run `corepack enable` if you are encountering permission issues.

 ```sh
 corepack -v || npm i -g corepack